erandi-estrada/MDEF-Portfolio/docs/conceptual/conceptual.md

         {
             id: "action1",
             type: "action",
-            title: "Sitting on hostile architecture",
+            title: "Sitting hostile",
             colorClass: "action-amber",
-            content: "Embodied investigation of exclusionary design.",
+            content: "Body as sensor",
-            tooltip: "Using the body as sensor to experience and reveal the normalized violence of urban furniture designed to deny rest.",
+            tooltip: "Using the body to experience and reveal the normalized violence of exclusionary urban furniture.",
             angle: 45,
             orbit: 4,
             connections: ["theme2", "theme4"]